 Cranial Technologies

-To better distinguish, we must first understand what a normal head shape looks like.
+To better understand irregularities, let's start with what a typical baby head shape looks like.
+Here are the general guidelines:

 • The head is 1/3 longer than it is wide